Cluster equivalence and graded derived equivalence: Introduction

 Tilting theory is an essential tool in representation theory of finite dimensional algebras.
 It permits to link algebras called derived equivalent, i.e.\ whose bounded derived categories are equivalent (see \cite{Hap} -- also see \cite{tilting} for a broader overview).

-The categorical interpretation of cluster algebras (introduced by Fomin and Zelevinsky \cite{FZ1}) has been a crucial turn in tilting theory and has brought new perspectives into the field: \emph{cluster-tilting theory}.
+The introduction of cluster algebras goes back to Fomin and Zelevinsky \cite{FZ1}.
+The categorical interpretation of their combinatorics has been a crucial turn in tilting theory and has brought new perspectives into the field: \emph{cluster-tilting theory}.
 The first step was the introduction of the cluster category $\Cc_Q$ associated with a finite acyclic quiver $Q$ in \cite{Bua} (using \cite{Mar}).
-The cluster category $\Cc_Q$ is defined as the orbit category $\Dd^b(kQ)/\SS$ of the bounded derived category of the path algebra $kQ$ under the action of the autoequivalence $\SS:=\mathbb{S}[-2]$ where $\mathbb{S}$ is the Serre functor of $\Dd^b(kQ)$.
+The cluster category $\Cc_Q$ is defined as the orbit category $\Dd^b(kQ)/\SSS$ of the bounded derived category of the path algebra $kQ$ under the action of the autoequivalence $\SSS:=\mathbb{S}[-2]$ where $\mathbb{S}$ is the Serre functor of $\Dd^b(kQ)$.
 This category is triangulated (cf.\ \cite{Kel}), $\Hom$-finite (the $\Hom$-spaces are finite dimensional) and Calabi-Yau of dimension 2 (2-CY for short), that is there exists a functorial isomorphism $\Hom_{\Cc_Q}(X,Y)\simeq D\Hom_{\Cc_Q}(Y,X[2])$ for any objects $X$ and $Y$, where $D$ is the duality over $k$.
 The category $\Cc_Q$ has certain special objects called \emph{cluster-tilting objects}.
-From one cluster-tilting object it is possible to construct others using a procedure called \emph{mutation}, whose cominatorics is very closed to the combinatorics developed by Fomin and Zelevinsky for cluster algebras.
+From one cluster-tilting object it is possible to construct others using a procedure called \emph{mutation}, whose combinatorics is very close to the combinatorics developed by Fomin and Zelevinsky for cluster algebras.
 The images of the tilting $kQ$-modules under the natural projection $\pi_Q \colon \Dd^b(kQ)\rightarrow \Cc_Q$ are cluster-tilting objects, and tilted algebras (= endomorphism algebras of tilting modules over a path algebra $kQ$) can be seen as specific quotients of cluster-tilted algebras (= endomorphism algebras of cluster-tilting objects in $\Cc_Q$).

 The notion of cluster categories has been generalized in \cite{Ami3} replacing the hereditary algebra $kQ$ by an algebra $\Lambda$ of global dimension at most two.
-In this case the orbit category $\Dd^b\Lambda/\SS$ is in general neither triangulated nor $\Hom$-finite.
+In this case the orbit category $\Dd^b\Lambda/\SSS$ is in general neither triangulated nor $\Hom$-finite.
 We restrict to the case where it is $\Hom$-finite (the algebra $\Lambda$ is then said to be $\tau_2$-finite).
-The generalized cluster category is now defined to be the triangulated hull $(\Dd^b(\Lambda)/\SS)_\Delta$ in the sense of \cite{Kel} of the orbit category $\Dd^b\Lambda/\SS$.
+The generalized cluster category is now defined to be the triangulated hull $(\Dd^b(\Lambda)/\SSS)_\Delta$ in the sense of \cite{Kel} of the orbit category $\Dd^b\Lambda/\SSS$.
 The natural functor is triangulated.

 The aim of this paper is to study to what extent the derived categories are reflected by the cluster categories.
 More precisely we ask: If two algebras of global dimension at most two have the same cluster category, are they then automatically also derived equivalent?
 Since the answer to this question is negative in general, we further investigate how the two derived categories are related in case they are not equivalent.